prometheus/statsd_exporter/README.md

 Note that timers will be accepted with the `ms`, `h`, and `d` statsd types.
 The first two are timers and histograms and the `d` type is for DataDog's "distribution" type.
 The distribution type is treated identically to timers and histograms.

+The DogStatsD client by default emits timer metrics in seconds, set [use_ms](https://github.com/DataDog/datadogpy/blob/master/datadog/dogstatsd/base.py#L63) to `True` to fix this.

 ### Regular expression matching

 Another capability when using YAML configuration is the ability to define matches